ASzot/NewPersonalWebsite/content/posts/kv_cache.md

 ## KV Cache - Dynamic
 We can significantly improve on the 27 tokens per-second by using a KV cache.
 We implement the KV cache by providing an alternative forward pass implementation that will be used for text generation.
 This new forward pass produces the _exact same outputs_ as `transformer_forward`, but does so more efficiently by reusing the KV activations as described in detail in the previous [KV cache formulation](#kv-cache-formulation) section.
 The new forward pass returns the next token distributions along with the KV cache.

 Now the `idx` inputs will be length $n$ for an $n$ token prompt and then length $1$ for every subsequent call.
 We need to adjust the position offset by the number of tokens in the KV cache.
-The attention matrix is now rectangular with shape $1 \times (k+1)$ for every call after processing the prompt.
+After processing $k$ tokens, the attention matrix is now rectangular with shape $1 \times (k+1)$ for every call after processing the prompt.
+The $1$ is because only a single token is processed at a time.
 ```python
 def transformer_forward_kv(model: CausalTransformer, idx: Tensor, kv_cache: Tensor):
     device = idx.device